 Restaurants & Hotels

-Backpainting is another popular technique utilized within such businesses, in which the reverse side of a piece of glass is shaded to add complexity and beauty to bathrooms, guest rooms, and common areas.
+Back-painting is another popular technique utilized within businesses, with the reverse side of a glass pane shaded to incorporate splashes of style and beauty within dining rooms, bathrooms, guest rooms, and common areas.

 Design Expertise for Every Application & Environment

 When mulling decorative glass customization and design options, it’s imperative to consult an experienced fabricator such as Dillmeier Glass Company.
 Our professionals provide the technical expertise and guidance to ensure your project is completed on time and within budget!